massenz/filecrypt/README.md

     sudo apt-get install openssl

-Alternatively, clone the project from github and follow the instructions below:
+Alternatively, clone the project from GitHub and follow the instructions below:

-    git clone git@bitbucket.org:marco/filecrypt.git
+    git clone git@github.com:massenz/filecrypt.git

-Once cloned, you can try out functionality by packaging it as a self-contained executable: use the `package.sh` script to generate a `filecrypt.pyz` self-extracting executable in the `dist/` folder and then you can encrypt/decrpyt files (see the [configuration](#configuration) section first).
+Once cloned, you can try out functionality by packaging it as a self-contained executable: use the `package.sh` script to generate a `filecrypt.pyz` self-extracting executable in the `dist/` folder, and then you can encrypt/decrypt files (see the [configuration](#configuration) section first).

 ```
 # To encrypt